Dual-Life/Time-Piece/README.md

 **Note:** `%U`, `%V`, and `%W` (week number formats) are parsed but not fully implemented in the strptime logic, as they require additional date components to calculate the actual date.

+**Note:** `%f` (fractional seconds) is only supported in `strptime` for parsing.
+It is not available in `strftime` for output formatting, as Time::Piece uses epoch seconds which do not store subsecond precision.

 ## GMT vs Local Time